rjspencer/docs/api_v1.md

 user\_has\_liked

 	if the request as made with a logged in user, this will signify if that user has liked the track or not

+custom\_field\_data

+	if you have custom data set on audio for you account, the slugs will show up as keys here with their values

 ## /audio/{audioId}
 `[GET] /account/{accountId}/audio/{audioId}`